gvwilson/thirdbit/src/fiction/in-heck/index.md

 "Hey," Maddy said again,
 waving at Crusher and the other bots who stood there.

-"Hello," flashed across the big hauler's screen.
+"HELLO," flashed across the big hauler's screen.
 With nothing more than that it pivoted on its heavy treads, seized a nearby sapling, and pulled it out of the ground.